L3DEVIL/VphonegagaInject/README.md

 **WARNING: THIS TEMPLATE IS NOT FOR BEGINNERS.
 YOU NEED THE PROGRAMMING KNOWLEDGE, OTHERWISE THIS TEMPLATE WILL BE TOO HARD FOR YOU**

-**We have disabled issues section due to beginners using issues improperly**

-**This won't cover how to mod games in general, hooking functions, etc that every other online tutorial already covers, so don't ask.
-The codes in the template simply tells you how to use them**
+**This won't cover how to mod games in general, hooking functions, etc that every other online tutorial already covers.
+This template simply tells you how to use them**

 **For Android mobile users who don't have a PC, please read [README-MOBILE.md](https://github.com/LGLTeam/Android-Mod-Menu/blob/master/README-MOBILE.md)**